If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 Yes, dogs can safely eat plain oatmeal cookies – but there is a lot you need to know before you allow Fido to eat an entire bag of cookies.

 You see, oatmeal cookies are still very high in both sugar and carbs – especially the packaged cookies that are made for humans.
 When dogs eat too much sugar, it could cause weight gain or even obesity.
+There aren’t any health benefits of oatmeal cookies for dogs.

 Obese dogs are at a higher risk of health problems such as diabetes, heart disease, and arthritis.

-Even though a small bit of a plain oatmeal cookie might not hurt your dog, it’s best to only feed them treats that are made specifically for dogs.
+Even though a small bit of a plain oatmeal cookie might not hurt your dog, it’s best only to feed them treats that are made specifically for dogs.

 Can Dogs Eat Oatmeal Raisin Cookies